 Here are 26 chains you may have thought were dead, because they disappeared from your town years ago.
 But they're still out there — maybe with only one lingering location.

 1. Big Boy

 Big Boy has endured since 1936, when the company got its start as Bob's Pantry.
 At one time, the chain was a giant in the restaurant industry — in more ways than one.

-In 1979, more than 1,000 Big Boy hamburger joints greeted customers across the U.S. with towering statues of the chain's chubby, cheery mascot.
+In 1979, 1,000 plus Big Boy hamburger joints greeted customers across the U.S. with towering statues of the chain's chubby, cheery mascot.